 As one of the comparative courses on offer, Non-Western Literature will help to broaden a student's literary education that is usually based solely on the Anglo-American tradition.
 The course will rotate according to the instructor's preferences; possible topics may include: African Literature, Jewish Literature, Indian literature, Ancient Greek literature, or Pacific literature.
 Prerequisites: ENG 101, 201 and 210.
+Concurrent enrollment in ENG 210 is acceptable.
 (3 credits)

-312 Children's Literature
+312 Children and Adolescent Literature

-This course explores the vast resources in children's literature and demonstrates appropriate ways of making literature a delight for young children.
-Prerequisite for elementary education majors: EDU 202.
-(3 credits)
+The course explores the vast resources in children's literature and demonstrates appropriate ways of making literature a delight for young children.
+In addition, this course incorporates a general survey of both traditional and contemporary authors and works from the adolescent literature genre.
+(3 credits) (Cross-listed as EDU 312)